-Riskier than receiving cash.
-Securities can fall in value and unquoted shares can be very difficult to sell.
-The possibility that the purchasing company will fail.
-Advantages of loan notes You will not have any immediate CGT liability because the gain on the disposal of your shares will be rolled over until the replacement securities are disposed of.
-You may be able to make use of several years' annual CGT exempt amounts (although in some cases you will lose the benefit of entrepreneurs' relief).
+One major advantage of taking securities is that you will not have any immediate CGT liability.
+The gain on the disposal of your shares will be rolled over until the replacement securities are disposed of.
+You may be able to make use of several years' annual CGT exempt amounts, but in some cases you will lose the benefit of entrepreneurs' relief.

-Whether you decide to accept securities will depend on your bargaining position (i.e. how desperate are you to sell) and whether the sale price is higher than that for a cash sale.
 You might receive securities on the sale of a business run as a sole tradership or partnership.
-This does not, in itself, defer your CGT liability, but you could obtain CGT deferral by incorporating your business before it's sold.
+This does not, in itself, defer your CGT liability, but you could obtain CGT deferral by incorporating your business prior to it being sold.